Jajopi/ms-pareto-optimization-supplement/README.md

 [Pareto optimization of masked superstrings improves compression of pan-genome k-mer sets](https://www.biorxiv.org/content/10.64898/2026.03.18.712440).

-This repository contains the implementation of *Pareto optimization of masked superstrings for k-mer sets* and computation of lower bound for the number of runs of ones in the mask (or the number of matchtigs).
+This repository contains the implementation of *Pareto optimization of masked superstrings for k-mer sets* and computation of *lower bound for the number of runs of ones in the mask* (lower bound for the number of matchtigs).

 It also contains Snakemake pipelines reproducing the results from the paper, and uses conda to manage software versions and most of the dependencies.